fokosun/playlog-ct/readme.md

 ### The Feed Service
 ```
-- The feed service bubbles up the latest comments by ordering the comments with the `updated_at`
+- The feed service bubbles up the latest comments by ordering the comments by the `updated_at`
 field in descending order.
 That way, the latest comments stay at the top.

 - When a comment gets a reply (reaction), the comment needs to be notified of this update.